Stainless steel finishes we offer:

-There are many ways to finish stainless steels.
-Each technique requires a varying level of labor required to achieve and each can create an entirely different look.
+There are many types of stainless steel finishes .
+Each technique requires a varying level of labor required to achieve.
+Each technique can create an entirely different look.
+When specifying stainless steel finishes, its important to understand that each finish type requires a different degree of labor which will affect the cost.
 Some common finishes are shown below:

-#4 Polish (Brushed finish): Sometimes called a line finish, this finish is achieved by sanding in a vertical direction using approximately a 150-180 grit abrasive sandpaper.
-This is one of the most common finishes used in architectural metal work.
+Sometimes called a line finish, this finish is achievedby sanding in a vertical direction using approximately a 150-180 grit abrasive sandpaper.
+This is one of the most common stainless steel finishes used in architectural metal work.

 A finer grain finish with a brighter sheen, requires sanding as above but also buffing with a buffing compound on a cloth wheel.
 The quality of the surface depends greatly on the amount of sanding done and the fineness of the abrasives used.

-This finish provides a dull matt finish.
-For best result glass beads are used.
-It is relatively cost effective and has a nice uniform matt appearance but is susceptible to finger print staining.
+This finish provides a dull matte finish.
+For best result glass beadsare used.
+It is relatively cost effective and has a nice uniform matte appearance.
+One drawback however is it is susceptible to finger print staining.

 As the name implies, a mirror polish will result in a highly reflective finish.
-It Requires significant buffing to get to this true mirror finish.
-Great care must be taken in earlier steps to remove deep scratches or nicks as they will be quite noticeable one you reach this stage.
-Mirror polishing of stainless steel improves its corrosion resistance because it removes crevices where corrosion causing chlorides can sit and do their work.
+Mirror polishing requires significant amount of buffing to achieve.
+While polishing, great care must be taken to remove deep scratches.
+Any defects will “show through” and be quite noticeable once you reach the final stage.
+One benefit of mirror polishing stainless steel is that it improves its corrosion resistance.
+This is because it removes crevices where corrosion causing chlorides can sit and do their work.